G-U-N/Be-Your-Outpainter/README.md

 git clone https://huggingface.co/wangfuyun/Be-Your-Outpainter
 ```

-3. Run the code for basic testing
+3. Run the code for basic testing, one GPU with 20GB memory is required for current code version.

 ```shell
 bash run.sh